 Should we change practice?

-The nature of the statistical analysis means that both groups rightly point out that in their cohorts levetiracetam wasn’t superior in outcomes to phenytoin.
-A future pooled analysis could still demonstrate a difference, but it seems unlikely that a critical difference will be seen (especially for the safety element).
+The nature of the statistical analysis means that both groups rightly point out that in their cohorts, levetiracetam wasn’t superior in outcomes to phenytoin.
+A future pooled analysis could still demonstrate a difference, but a critical difference is unlikely to be seen (especially for the safety element).

 Given the wealth of evidence on the side effects of phenytoin, it is surprising the incident rates were relatively low.
-Whether in study conditions more care was taken with drawing up and delivering the drug or that previous safety reviews were heterogeneous in their inclusion criteria is difficult to know.
-However, the time to draw up phenytoin, and the background concerns on its potential harm, will lead some to suggest that the switch to levetiracetam is a logical one, regardless of its effectiveness against phenytoin.
+Whether in study conditions, more care was taken with drawing up and delivering the drug or that previous safety reviews were heterogeneous in their inclusion criteria is difficult to know.
+However, the time to draw up phenytoin and the background concerns on its potential harm will lead some to suggest that the switch to levetiracetam is logical, regardless of its effectiveness against phenytoin.

 The challenge faced by many units is the capacity for PICU beds.
-Because phenytoin is given over 20 minutes there is time to prepare for airway/anaesthetic intervention if it is unsuccessful in terminating the seizure.
-The use of levetiracetam may cause some to wonder if they should then try phenytoin either as a stop-gap to bed availability or because the time in status now seems ‘shorter’ than normal.
-These are not statistical issues, these are pragmatic clinical conundrums.
+Because phenytoin is given over 20 minutes, there is time to prepare for airway/anaesthetic intervention if it is unsuccessful in terminating the seizure.
+Using levetiracetam may cause some to wonder if they should try phenytoin either as a stop-gap to bed availability or because the time in status now seems ‘shorter’ than normal.
+These are not statistical issues; these are pragmatic clinical conundrums.

-The absence of a clear winner will further fuel this debate meaning it is unlikely in the immediate future we are going to see a change from the ALSG or similar organisations.
+The absence of a clear winner will further fuel this debate, meaning it is unlikely that we will see a change from the ALSG or similar organisations in the immediate future.
 However, local units may decide, in the clear absence of harm from levetiracetam, that it is a drug they should be adding to their treatment protocols.

 Post-publication commentary from the lead authors